Bjrules/CICD/README.md

-This Project was Inspired by Aditya Jaiswal | https://github.com/jaiswaladi246/
+This Project was Inspired by [Aditya Jaiswal](https://github.com/jaiswaladi246/)!

 For questions, you can reach me on whatsapp +2348037871910 | Email: justbj@live.com